lI-Isekai-Il/PSN-PlayedGame/README.md

 # PSN-PlayedGame
-I'm not founder, probably someone else, this for adding games or apps on your PSN profile account, I'll update it whenever I feel free
+I'm not founder, probably someone else, If you know them or you're found tell me This for adding games or apps on your PSN profile account, I'll update it whenever I feel free

 # Requirements
 - PS4 Jailbreaked